 As your company grows, you may one day find yourself receiving an order from a customer in another country – whether that’s from just across the border in Mexico, or across the ocean in Japan.

 This will probably spark a series of questions: Is my company ready to export?
-How much will it cost?
+How much does exporting cost?
 What are the regulations around shipping my product globally?
 Is exporting even worth it?

 Is your company ready to export?
 Here are three factors to consider: